hermango/shareable/README.md

 - More buttons.
 - More.

-This project is based on Akira Matsuda's Kamanari project and uses the MIT-LICENSE.
+This project is based on Akira Matsuda's Kaminari project and uses the MIT-LICENSE.
 Suggestions, bug reports, criticism and all contributions welcome.